foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 # Testing Smart Contracts

 Using unit testing as much as possible is a good practice, as it makes your test suites run faster.
-However, when writing smart contracts you often want to test interactions with the blockchain state and with other contracts.
+However, when writing smart contracts you often want to test their interactions with the blockchain state and with other contracts.

 ## The Test Contract